mfruzan/CoreDetector/Manual.md

 **`Step 4`** We will now compare the first two trees by running the code chunk for **"4.
 Compare the generated trees from CoreDetector and Parsnp"** (using ape package) which returns a detatiled report of this comparison.

 ![Figure 1](./r\_analysis/compare\_tree1\_tree2.png "Figure 1")
-**Figure 1.** CoreDetector tree (tree 1) with splits incommon to the Parsnp generated tree and Parsnp tree (tree 2) shows splits incommon to the CoreDetector generated tree.
+**Figure 1.** CoreDetector tree (tree 1) with splits incommon to the Parsnp generated tree (left) and Parsnp tree (tree 2) shows splits incommon to the CoreDetector generated tree (right).

 **`Step 5`** We next compare the first and third tree set by running the code chunk for **"5.
 Compare the generated trees from CoreDetector and Phylonium"** (Figure 2).

 ![Figure 2](./r\_analysis/compare\_tree1\_tree3.png "Figure 2")
-**Figure 2.** CoreDetector tree (tree 1) with splits incommon to the Phylonium generated tree and the Phylonium tree (tree 3) shows splits incommon to CoreDetector generated tree.
+**Figure 2.** CoreDetector tree (tree 1) with splits incommon to the Phylonium generated tree (left) and the Phylonium tree (tree 3) shows splits incommon to CoreDetector generated tree (right).

-**`Step 6`** This final step plots the three trees including the geographic origin of the isolates highlighted by running **6.
-For each tree highlight the geographic origin of the isolates**.
+**`Step 6`** This final step plots the three trees including the geographic origin of the isolates highlighted by running **"6.
+For each tree highlight the geographic origin of the isolates"**.
 Figure 3 shows the three trees and the geographic source of the isolates highlighted.

 ![Figure 3](./r\_analysis/tree\_clades.png "Figure 3")
 **Figure 3.** *Pyrenophora tritici-repentis* fungal pathogen phylogenetic tree topology comparisons.
 Trees generated from CoreDetector (left), Parsnp (centre) and Phylonium (right) show three groups related to geographic locations, Europe (violet), Australia (blue) and North Africa (tan).
 The Ptr isolate identifiers are shown in all three trees.